zyferlink/coffee-lab-reactnative-app/README.md

 </h1>

-## Stage 09: Implement Custom Hook | useStore
+## Stage 10: Implement Detail Screen
 **Log:** January 22, 2025

-This stage focuses on building a custom `useStore` hook for centralized state management using Zustand, with actions for cart and favorites.
+This stage focuses on creating and integrating the `DetailScreen` with required UI components and navigation parameters.

 <p align="center">
 · • —–—–—– ٠ ✦ ٠ —–—–—– • ·